Did you know that 55% of consumers trust user-generated content more than other marketing strategies?

 If there are a lot of customers who create user-generated content for your brand, their followers can see it.

-And when they see your brand on social media platforms, more people become aware of your brand.
+And when they see your brand on social media platforms, more people become aware of it.

 So, when crafting your UGC strategy, you can set this as a goal.
 This is the start of the sales funnel before you can convert them into actual customers.